Draft trade options on eToro

 Create Your Draft Trade

-Review your option and hit the “Save as draft trade” button.
+Review your option and hit the “Save as draft” button.
 You can view your saved draft trades on the Options portfolio screen.

-Then, you can either wait until the expiry date to see what happens, delete your trade draft, or turn your draft trade into a real trade, at any time.
-Hit the “Tap here to execute or delete” button at the bottom of the screen to see your choices.
+Then, you can either wait until the expiry date to see what happens, delete your draft, or turn your draft trade into a real trade at any time.
+Hit the three dots icon next to your open draft trade to see your choices.

-To see how your draft trade is doing, you may want to look at the P/L section.
+To see how your draft trade is doing, you may want to look at the P/L section in your options portfolio.
 From there, you can see what you would have made or lost if your option was sold or expired at that moment.

 Final thoughts

 Draft trading offers an excellent way to develop new skills and a greater understanding of how the options markets work.
-The fact that draft trading involves virtual funds means that it is accessible for those wanting to learn about the mechanics of trading options.
+The fact that draft trading involves virtual funds makes it accessible for those wanting to learn about the mechanics of trading options.

-It is important to bear in mind that stepping up to trading with real cash can result in your decision-making being influenced by the fact that real funds are now at stake.
+It is important to remember that stepping up to trading with real cash can result in your decision-making being influenced by the fact that real funds are now at stake.

 Want to learn more about options?
 Head over to the eToro Academy today.